Department of Communication

 Gateway Courses

 Students pursuing the B.A. degree in Communication must successfully complete each of the following Gateway Courses with a grade of “C-” or better in no more than two attempts.
-A student who is unable to successfully complete these courses within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change his or her major.
+A student who is unable to successfully complete these courses within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change their major.

 COM 3023Foundations of Communication